When you unplug your laptop and it turns off, you automatically think that the battery is damaged.

 Power Management Settings have been changed

 If you regularly force-shutdown your computer, you are likely to change the power management settings.
 I am talking about holding the power button for a few seconds or ejecting your battery when the laptop is still on.
-The power management settings can be altered such that when your laptop is unplugged, 0% of the battery is used to run it.
+You can alter the power management settings such that when your laptop is unplugged, 0% of the battery is used to run it.

 Battery Drivers are Outdated or not working

 Did you know that you can disable your laptop from using your battery to power itself without ejecting the battery?
 In a previous article, we discussed how drivers are the mediators between your laptop’s operating system and hardware.
 If the battery drivers are outdated or not working, the battery cannot power your laptop.

 When the BIOS version is outdated, it can affect a device on the motherboard known as the chipset.
 As a result, the computer will not use the battery for power once it has been unplugged.

 The Charging System is Fried